julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **Burned before rituals, tucked into clothing, or brewed into tea before divination, this herb protects against nightmares, unwanted spirits, and even travelers on the astral plane**.

 Shamans, midwives, witches—have always trusted mugwort as their companion when traveling between worlds.

+Mugwort also appears in lunar and dreamwork lore — see **[Witchy Plants for Bedrooms: Dreamwork & Night Magic](/witchy-plants-bedroom)** for how herbs like mugwort and juniper guide spirit travel.

 The Germanic name for mugwort means “midge-plant,” referencing its power to ward off not just pests, but parasitic spirits.